 Collection: Dr George Ward Tjapaltjarri

-Dr George speaks very little English and has no particular desire to learn.
-His interests lie more in imparting his extensive knowledge of the environment, nature, bush crafts and traditional healing to his community and interested parties.
+Tjapaltjarri spoke very little English and had no desire to learn.
+His interests lay more in imparting his extensive knowledge of the environment, nature, bush crafts and traditional healing to his community and interested parties.

 Dr George Ward was amongst the first Central Australian artists to start painting traditional designs on canvas.
 His heritage and personal history of walking desert floors as his ancestors had done before him for thousands of years has contributed to his works being considered extremely collectable.